d3nd3/sofplus-cursor-rules/README.md

   rules from the nearest `.cursor/rules/` ancestor, so placing a copy next to your scripts ensures the rules only apply when working in that folder.

+> **Important note:** There's a known bug in Cursor where intelligent rules placed
+> only in nested subfolders will not be applied correctly.
+For intelligent rule
+> behavior to work reliably, put your `.cursor/rules` directory in the repository
+> root (or the top-level workspace folder).
+Placing the rules only in nested
+> subfolders may cause Cursor to ignore intelligent rule loading.

 ### Quickstart

 - Format docs: `make format` (or `python3 tools/format_sofplus_docs.py --write`)